The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Simplest gauges

-Now let us turn to the linear approximation.
-The decompositions (\ref{metlin}) and (\ref{metlinfg}), where perturbations are considered on a flat background with the Minkowski metric, are quite appropriate to turn to the paradigm of covariantization of (\ref{Jll}) on the Minkowskian background.
-Besides, for the result (\ref{noethercurrdiag1000lin}) we anyway use vector (\ref{proper_FLRW}) that is just coincides with the Killing vector (\ref{killlin}) of the Minkowski space.
-Thus, the coincidence of the result (\ref{noethercurrdiag1000lin}) with the Landau-Lifshitz one becomes clear.
+Return again to the decompositions (\ref{metlin}) and (\ref{metlinfg}), where perturbations are considered on a flat background with the Minkowski metric.
+Now, let us exchange interpretation.
+Assume that in the total current (\ref{noethercurrdiag1000}), the same (\ref{noethercurrdiag1000ST}), one uses the timelike Killing vector of Minkowski space (\ref{killlin}) instead of the freely falling observer proper vector (\ref{proper_FLRW}) (although, formally they are the same).
+As a result, one, of course, obtains again (\ref{noethercurrdiag1000lin}) after linearization.
+However, the coincidence of the result (\ref{noethercurrdiag1000lin}) with the Landau-Lifshitz one becomes clear.

 Let us consider (\ref{Jll}) without an approximation.
 Thus, $t^{\mu\nu}_{LL}$ for the metric (\ref{metwave}) is

 One can see that it differs from (\ref{noethercurrdiag1000}) and (\ref{noethercurrdiag1000ST}), although its linear approximation gives (\ref{noethercurrdiag1000lin}).
 We stress that our results (\ref{noethercurrdiag1000}) and (\ref{noethercurrdiag1000ST}) are obtained in the framework of the initially covariant method, whereas (\ref{Jllstrong}) is obtained after covariantization (an additional procedure) of the Landau-Lifshitz pseudotensor.